Kentucky tornado leaves six children dead – follow live

-Kentucky tornado news – latest: Six children confirmed dead as map shows path of destruction in four states
+Kentucky tornado news – latest: Death toll climbs to 74 including six children as map shows twister’s path

 Follow for the latest updates from The Independent